borisdj/CsCodeGenerator/README.md

 ## CodeGenerator
-This is a small library that enables easy c# code generation based on classes and its elements.
+This is a small library that enables easy c# code generation based on Classes and its elements(Parameters, Attributes, ClassMembers, etc).
-It has ability to create ability to ClassModels to write them to .cs files.
+It has ability to create ClassModels and write them to .cs files.

 ## How to use it
 1. Install nuget package
   'Install-package CsCodeGenerator'
-2. Following is example of ComplexNumber class and creating its ClassModel for writing to Complex.cs Class we want to generate:
+2. Following is first example of ComplexNumber class and then creating its ClassModel for writing to Complex.cs Class we want to generate:
 ````csharp
 using System;